SkPhilipp/cortex/tasks.md

   These optimizations should be implemented separately from the Layered structures These optimizations may be dependent on minimum layer width (hard) which would merge layers on creation unless the parent is of a certain width
   These optimizations may be dependent on maximum depth (soft) which when reached could recalibrate the minimum layer size
+- Verify runtime and potential of `LayeredVMOptimizer` and implement it for `BranchedMap` and `BranchedStack`

 ### Cortex Explore Strategies